leesei/old.leesei.github.io/source/_posts/arch-linux.md

 sudo locale-gen
 ```

-### future key
+### future key (Manjaro issue)

-I encoutered a PGP key error complaining my local key is created in the future in a Manjaro installation.
+I encountered a PGP key error complaining my local key is created in the future in a Manjaro installation.

 ```sh
 # verify PGP key